 You can also adjust the policy cease age with long-term Income Protection – bringing it down from what is often insurers’ default of 65 to 60 can make a massive difference towards lowering premiums, as the chance of you claiming in those last five years of the policy are much higher.

-It’s important that you compare the premiums and policies of all of the the leading insurers so you know that you are getting the best deal, or speak to one of our advisers on 01273646484.
+It’s important that you compare quotes from all of the the leading income protection insurers so you know that you are getting the best deal.

 Generally there’s no tax on Income Protection benefits because as an individual you’ll have paid for it from post-tax income, so you’ll have already paid tax on the premiums.